Sucuri/sucuri-wordpress-plugin/readme.txt

 * Removed old malware page

 = 1.1.7 =
 * Tested on WP 3.5-RC3.

 = 1.1.6 =
 * Upgrading for WP 3.3.

 = 1.1.5 =
 * Removed PHP warnings / code cleaning.

 = 1.1.3 =
 * Cleaning up the results.
 * Added 1-click hardening.

 = 1.1.2 =
 * First release that is good to be used (debugging code removed).

 = 1.1.1 =
 * First public release.

 == Credits ==

- * <a href="https://sucuri.net">Sucuri Security</a>
+* <a href="https://sucuri.net/" target="_blank">Sucuri Inc.</a>